golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 ### Schemas

+This description of the schemas and values of properties should be considered complete.
+In case a future GAP would introduce new properties or extend values of existing ones, this GAP should be updated to serve as a comprehensive documentation of Golem Certificates and related JSON structures.

 #### Certificate

 The purpose of the certificate is to allow creation of digital signatures by a verified entity.
 The subject of the certificate is the entity connected to the private key of a key pair where the public key is part of the certificate structure.
 This enables using the certificate in a PKI system.
 We chose a set of required properties that are essential to use the certificate for signing and facilitates fine grained control of permissions in the Golem Network.